George S. Patton's speech to the Third Army: Background

 By 1944, Patton had been established as a highly effective and successful leader, noted for his ability to inspire his men with charismatic speeches, which he delivered from memory because of a lifelong trouble with reading.
 Patton deliberately cultivated a flashy, distinctive image in the belief that this would inspire his troops.
 He carried a trademark ivory-handled Smith & Wesson Model 27 .357 Magnum.
 He was usually seen wearing a highly polished helmet, riding pants, and high cavalry boots.
 His jeep bore oversized rank placards on the front and back, as well as a klaxon horn which would loudly announce his approach from afar.
-Patton was an effective combat commander, having rehabilitated the U.S. II Corps during the North African Campaign and then led the Seventh United States Army through the Invasion of Sicily during 1943, at times personally appearing to his troops in the middle of battle in hopes of inspiring them.
-Patton's army had beaten British general Bernard Law Montgomery to Messina which gained him considerable fame, although the infamous "slapping incident" sidelined his career for several months thereafter.
+Patton was an effective combat commander, having rehabilitated II Corps during the North African campaign and then led the Seventh United States Army through the Invasion of Sicily during 1943, at times personally appearing to his troops in the middle of battle in hopes of inspiring them.
+Patton's army had beaten General Bernard Montgomery to Messina which gained him considerable fame, although the infamous slapping incident sidelined his career for several months thereafter.

 At the time of the speeches, Patton was attempting to keep a low profile among the press, as he had been ordered to by General Dwight Eisenhower.
-Patton was made a central figure in an elaborate phantom army deception scheme, and the Germans believed he was in Dover preparing the (fictitious) First United States Army Group for an invasion of the Pas de Calais.
-On each occasion, he would wear his polished helmet, full dress uniform, and gleaming riding boots, and carry a riding crop to snap for effect.
+Patton was made a central figure in an elaborate phantom army deception scheme, and the Germans believed he was in Dover preparing the—fictitious—First United States Army Group for an invasion of the Pas de Calais.
 Patton frequently kept his face in a scowl he referred to as his "war face".
 He would arrive in a Mercedes and deliver his remarks on a raised platform surrounded by a very large audience seated around the platform and on surrounding hills.
 Each address was delivered to a major general-led division-sized force of 15,000 or more men.